yazi-rs/schemas/CONTRIBUTING.md

 3. Run `pnpm install` to install the project's dependencies.

-You can run the lint script using `pnpm lint`, which tests the schemas against the preset config from the `yazi` submodule, and the formatting script using `pnpm format`, which formats the files with [Prettier](https://prettier.io/).
+You can run the tests with `pnpm test`, which tests the schemas against the preset config from the `yazi` submodule, and the formatting script using `pnpm format`, which formats the files with [Prettier](https://prettier.io/).

 ## Updating schemas